strapi/nextjs-corporate-starter/migration-steps.md

 }
 ```

-Notice that we are using the `Strapi-Response-Format` header to tell Strapi to respond in `v4` format.
+Notice that we use the `Strapi-Response-Format` header to tell Strapi to respond in `v4` format.

-This will allow us to get the old data format.
-That we can use to test our frontend before we update it to the new format.
+This will allow us to get the old data format, which we can use to test our front end before we update it to the new format.

-Since we added some changes in this file, for instance, instead of using `options` we are now using `authToken`.
+Since we added some changes in this file, for instance, instead of using `options,` we are now using `authToken.`

-We will need to update this whereever we are using the `fetchAPI` function.
+We must update this wherever we use the `fetchAPI` function.

-Les's start in the our root `layout.tsx` file.
+Let's start with our root `layout.tsx` file.

 We will update the `getGlobal` function to the following: